reedws/IT3049C/Material/Assignments/4.JSON_and_Networking/index.md

 ---

 # JSON and Networking (Lab)
+This lab, you will be following the instructions and to build a chatting application that we can use as a class.
+For most of the parts, I have provided snippets of code for you to use.
+> Make sure your understand those snippets for your own sake, as well as for future assignments.

 * Create the boilerplate for your application
 	* HTML
 	* include a css file